K8s primer - Part II

 ...

-We finally can reach our service by name and from outside the local cluster:
+We can finally reach our service by name and from outside the local cluster:

 $ curl helloworld.test